 Please quote DARS application in the subject field of your email when submitting an enquiry.
 If you're referring to an existing or previous application then please also quote your existing reference number (for example DARS-NIC-999999-AAAAA).

-Before applying for data, your organisation must have signed a Data Sharing Framework Contract (DSFC).
-If you are unsure whether your organisation has signed such a contract, or if you wish to sign a contract with us, please contact us on the above phone number or email address
+Before applying for data, your organisation must have a valid Data Sharing Framework Contract (DSFC).
+If you are unsure whether your organisation has a current contract, please contact us on the above phone number or email address

 General tips for all DARS applications